Board of Commissioners

 Dr. Canzone’s passion is Integrative Medicine and he has continually worked to advance the integration of Acupuncture and Oriental Medicine into his community’s healthcare system.
 In 1996 he convinced Santa Fe’s St. Vincent’s Regional Hospital to allow DOM’s hospital privileges so that patients could have access to Acupuncture.
 To accomplish this goal he assisted the staff in writing standards for credentialing, wrote clinical pathways and defined a scope of practice for Oriental medicine appropriate for a hospital setting.
 Together with his wife, Sandra Canzone, he has worked with local Oncologists to provide access for cancer patients to Acupuncture and Oriental Medicine services in various clinical settings.

 Dr. Canzone has been directly involved in successful legislative efforts in New Mexico to help create one of the broadest scopes of practice for Acupuncture and Oriental Medicine practitioners in the United States.
 He was a founding member of the Federation of Acupuncture and Oriental Medicine Regulatory Agencies (FAOMRA) and served on their Board from 1997-2001.
-He was a participant of ACAOM’s Doctoral Task Force from 2004 – 2005 and currently serves as Chair of the NCCAOM Board of Commissioners.
+He was a participant of ACAOM’s Doctoral Task Force from 2004 – 2005 and currently serves as Vice Chair of the NCCAOM Board of Commissioners.

 Susan A. Chapman, PhD, MPH, RN, FAAN, joined the NCCAOM® Board in 2007.
 She is currently Associate Professor at the University of California, San Francisco (UCSF) in the Department of Social and Behavioral Sciences in the School of Nursing, Director of the Masters program in Health Policy Nursing, and a member of the Research faculty at the Center for the Health Professions.